0x7183/common-cw-examples/interact/README.md

 # Terra Interact Starter Pack

-This is a simple template interact with the `send` Smart Contract example.
+This is a simple template to interact with another Smart Contract.

 You can Interact with this Smart Contract using this **TESTNET** address:
 ```